Blood Is Not a Blueprint

 If you believe in the importance of free speech, subscribe to support uncensored, fearless writing—the more people who pay, the more time I can devote to this.
 Free speech matters.
-I am a university professor suspended because of a free speech issue, so I am not speaking from the bleachers.
-The button below takes you to that story if you like.
+I am a university professor who was suspended due to a free speech issue, so I am not speaking from the bleachers.

-I cannot get over the image of Joni Mitchell and her long-lost daughter on the cover of Macleans.
+I cannot get over the image of Joni Mitchell and her long-lost daughter on the cover of Maclean’s.
 The photo suggests a glorious reunification, the return of the prodigal adopted child, and it reminds me of my adoption.

 But to me, the identity of my birth mother isn't much more than a technicality -- my real parents were the folks in the room across the hall.
 Technically, the woman I called mum didn't give birth to me that day in 1974, but my memory doesn't kick in till age five anyway.